10 SEO Trends That Are Huge in 2018

 New SEO Trends and Site Performance

-Just when you thought you had SEO all figured out, something new comes into the search space.
+Just when you thought you had SEO, link building, and guest posts all figured out, something new comes into the search space.
 The one constant about SEO to always keep in mind is that it is constantly progressing.

 You have to be pushing content that is not only relevant to your users but also updated to play the search game.
 To stay in the know about the best SEO tips and tools, click here.